 Turning a new product idea into reality is exciting, but it’s also risky.
 What if customers don’t like it?
 What if you spend months building something, only to realize it doesn’t solve the right problem?
 Numerous businesses face implementation challenges while validating their concepts before starting development.

-• A prototype lets developers show their design visually while testing user feedback before deciding what code to write.
+A prototype enables developers to visually demonstrate their design and gather user feedback before deciding on the code to write.

 How can you determine which prototypes and minimum viable products (MVPs) suit your specific needs?
 This blog will analyze the difference between prototypes and MVPs, identify their advantages, and explain their best utilization strategies.